Programme | 17th October 2018

 Presenter: Stuart Shulman

-Stuart Shulman is a political science professor, software inventor, entrepreneur, and garlic growing enthusiast who coaches U13 boys club soccer and in the Olympic Development Program with a national D-license.
-He is Founder & CEO of Texifter, LLC, Director of QDAP-UMass, and Editor Emeritus of the Journal of Information Technology & Politics.
+Dr. Stuart Shulman is a recovering political science professor, software inventor, entrepreneur, and garlic growing enthusiast who coaches elite boys club futbol with a US Soccer national C-license.
+He is the founder & CEO of Texifter and Editor Emeritus of the Journal of Information Technology & Politics.

 Introduction to ATLAS.ti 8 Windows: Tools for Digging into your Qualitative Data